onnx/onnx/docs/Operators.md

 #### Versioning

-This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has:
+This operator is used if you are using version 2 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has:

 ~~~~
 opset_import {
-  version = 1
+  version = 2
 }
 ~~~~

+Other versions of this operator: <a href="Changelog.md#MaxRoiPool-1">MaxRoiPool-1</a>

 #### Attributes

 <dl>
-<dt><tt>pooled_shape</tt> : list of ints</dt>
+<dt><tt>pooled_shape</tt> : list of ints (required)</dt>
 <dd>ROI pool output shape (height, width).</dd>
 <dt><tt>spatial_scale</tt> : float</dt>
-<dd>Multiplicative spatial scale factor to translate ROI coordinates from their input scale to the scale used when pooling.</dd>
+<dd>Multiplicative spatial scale factor to translate ROI coordinates from their input scale to the scale used when pooling, default is 1.0f.</dd>
 </dl>

 #### Inputs